kharchenkolab/Baysor/README.md

 ### Binary download

-The easiest way to install Baysor on linux is to download a binary from the [release section](https://github.com/kharchenkolab/Baysor/releases) (see *Assets -> baysor_v..._linux_x64.zip*).
+The easiest way to install Baysor on Linux or MacOS is to download a binary from the [release section](https://github.com/kharchenkolab/Baysor/releases) (see *Assets* for your platform).
 There, you can use *bin/baysor* executable.
-Other platforms will be added later.

 ### Install as a Julia package